RTIInternational/crcsim/crcsim/experiment/README.md

 Test the combination of FIT and blood tests in parallel and serial.

+## Experiment Results

+FIT + blood in parallel leads to less CRC and more diagnostic tests (ie, positive screenings) than either test alone.
+FIT + blood in serial leads to more CRC and fewer diagnostic tests than either test alone.

 ## Experiment Workflow

 `crcsim` experiments are managed as branches.
 We never merge experiment branches into main.
 Instead, each experiment branch has all relevant files in the `crcsim/experiment` directory, and is kept as a separate branch for historical record.